 Inventory Internal Controls

 A company's investment in inventory is usually a large one, and it may be comprised of a large number of merchandise items that can be readily stolen and resold.
-If the inventory contains mostly raw materials, then keeping track of it is essential for ensuring that the production processes using it will not run short of materials.
+If the inventory contains mostly raw materials, keeping track of it is essential for ensuring that the production processes using it will not run short of materials.

 This means that you need to implement an array of controls, either to prevent theft or to ensure that the manufacturing operation does not run short of inputs.
 We will describe below a number of the key controls you should consider for your inventory investment.